Another good year for Orphans baseball team

 In 2011, due to high water conditions on Howard Lake, Memorial Park’s outfield was flooded by the lake, which forced the Orphans to move their playoff games to Loretto.

-Getting Memorial Park back to great condition is big for the Orphans, as they were one of three teams to host the 2013 amateur state tournament, hosting the opening round of Class B state games.
+Getting Memorial Park back to great condition was big for the Orphans, as they were one of three teams to host the 2013 amateur state tournament, hosting the opening round of Class B state games.